readium/lcp-specs/readium-lcp-draft.md

 ## 4.2.
 Calculating the User Key

-The User Passphrase <b>MUST</b> be a UTF-8 encoded string.
+The User Passphrase <b class="rfc">must</b> be a UTF-8 encoded string.
 There are no restrictions on the length or content of the User Passphrase.
 There are no requirements for how it is to be created.

 The User Key is the result of applying a hashing function on the User Passphrase, using the hash algorithm provided in the `encryption/user_key` object in the License Document.
-Processing of any kind, including whitespace escaping or normalization, <b>SHALL NOT</b> be done on the User Passphrase before hashing.
+Processing of any kind, including whitespace escaping or normalization, <b class="rfc">shall not</b> be done on the User Passphrase before hashing.

 ## 4.3.
 Hints